csabika98/php-secret-server-task-csabasallai/README.md

 # PHP Secret Server

-A simple web application that saves & fetches your secrets.
+A simple web application that saves & fetches your secrets using API.
 You can share your secrets using the random generated URL.

 ## Used technologies